GanChuanYin/blog/docs/05.Vue/Vue3-Doc-Scaling-Up.md

 Simple Routing from Scratch

-If you only need very simple routing and do not wish to involve a full-featured router library, you can do so with Dynamic Components and update the current component state by listening to browser <font color=gree size=4>`hashchange`</font> events or using the History API.
+If you only need very simple routing and do not wish to involve a full-featured router library, you can do so with Dynamic Components and update the current component state by listening to browser <font color=#3498db size=4>`hashchange`</font> events or using the History API.

 Here's a bare-bone example: